neurogarg/neuronov-webapp/README.md

 This abstract submission tool is designed for use with the NeuroNovember Convention 2024.
 For more information about the convention, please visit [NeuroNovember 2024](https://neuronovember.org/).

+You can view the tool at [Abstract Submission Tool](https://abstract-tool.neuronovember.org/).

 ## There are 3 steps to submit the abstract:

 - **Step 1:** Prepare the submission and checklist.